Kontur-Mobile/VisualFSM/README.md

         asyncWorker = AuthFSMAsyncWorker(AuthInteractor()),
         transitionCallbacks = TransitionCallbacksImpl(), // Tip - use DI
-        // Or GeneratedAuthFSMStateTransactionFactory() (will be available after code generation) transitionFactory = GeneratedTransactionFactoryProvider.provide() // Get an instance of the generated TransactionFactory
+        // Or GeneratedAuthFSMStateTransactionFactory() (will be available after code generation) transitionFactory = GeneratedTransactionFactoryProvider().provide() // Get an instance of the generated TransactionFactory
     )

     val authFeature = AuthFeature(